sscargal/jack/README.md

 # Supported Operating System Versions

-- Ubuntu 23.10
+- Ubuntu 23.10 or newer
-- Fedora 38, 39
+- Fedora 38 or newer

 > Note: Ubuntu 22.04 is not supported.
-This is due to some newer PCI features that
+This is due to some required PCI features
-> are missing from the 5.15 Linux kernel that ships with Ubuntu 22.04.
+> that are missing from libpci v3.7.0 that ships with Ubuntu 22.04.
+> libpci 3.8.0 or newer is required.

 # Building